 - Some species of Cetaceans also follow this pattern of migration.

 Climate changes in Galapagos What makes the islands an outstanding destination?
 February is the most important month during the Hot Season.
-In this time of the year, the islands not only adopt an emerald-green color, and turn humid and balmy warm, but many species start reproducing now.
-For these, this time is the only one where they have their best chance to pass their genes to a next generation.
+At this time of the year, the islands not only adopt an emerald-green color, and turn humid and balmy warm, but many species start reproducing now.
+For these, this time is the only one where they have their best chance to pass their genes to the next generation.
 Thus, February is a month when lots of unique and exciting things exclusively happen.
 The experience is quite unique for our guests, and no one should miss seeing this amazing realm.
-Couple of highlights include the Marine Iguanas (especially those in Punta Espinoza, Fernandina Island and Punta Suarez, Española Island) with eye-catching colors, and nesting behaviour.
+A couple of highlights include the Marine Iguanas (especially those in Punta Espinoza, Fernandina Island and Punta Suarez, Española Island) with eye-catching colors, and nesting behaviour.
 But of course, the most committed effort goes to the frigate birds.
 Males will display their scarlet-red gular pouches as they try to attract a passing female.
-Such wildlife encounters will continue until the end of April, but it is during February, March and April where the most rewarding natural events and wildlife encounters will occur.
+Such wildlife encounters will continue until the end of April, but it is during February, March and April when the most rewarding natural events and wildlife encounters will occur.

-The marine environment deserves special attention, since the warm waters stationed at the Panamic Province, are ready to head down south, while bathing the Gal·pagos.
+The marine environment deserves special attention, since the warm waters stationed at the Panamic Province, are ready to head down south while bathing the Gal·pagos.
 We expect water temperatures to range between 24°C and 27°C (76°F and 80°F), and visibility to be generally good (15-18 metres; 50-60 feet).
 Having a marine tropical ecosystem next to penguins and sea lions (that come from much colder and temperate environments) is another enriching wildlife experience.
 What other tropical destination on Earth has a penguin?
 Of course, zoos donít count!
 The Galapagos Marine Reserve will delight every single explorer, particularly at the most western islands of the archipelago (Isabela & Fernandina).
 Snorkeling and glass-bottom boat outings are adventures you should not miss.

 Ecuador Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Ecuador.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Ecuador.

 Learn about the history and culture of Ecuador, the must-try food and drink, and what to pack in your suitcase.
 Read about Ecuador's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Ecuador for yourself.
 Start exploring… book one of our Ecuador tours today!